Midland, Texas

-Midland is a city in the U.S. state of Texas and the county seat of Midland County with small portions extending into Martin County.
-The population was 132,524 as of the 2020 census.
-Located in the Permian Basin in West Texas, Midland is a major center for American oil and natural gas production.
+Midland is a city in the U.S. state of Texas.
+It is the county seat of Midland County in West Texas, with small portions extending into Martin County.
+The population was 132,524 at the 2020 census.
+Located in the Permian Basin, Midland is a major center for American oil and natural gas production.

-Midland is the principal city of the Midland, Texas metropolitan statistical area, which includes all of Midland County, the population of which was 169,983 in the 2020 U.S. Census.
+The Midland metropolitan area includes all of Midland County and had 169,983 residents at the 2020 census.
 The metropolitan area is part of the larger Midland–Odessa combined statistical area, which had a population of 340,391 in the 2020 census.
 Residents of Midland are referred to as "Midlanders".

-Midland was founded as the midway point between Fort Worth and El Paso on the Texas and Pacific Railroad in 1881.
-The city has many connections to the Bush family; it was the one time home of former Presidents George H. W. Bush and George W. Bush and the hometown of former First Lady Laura Bush.
+Midland was founded as the midway point between Fort Worth and El Paso on the Texas and Pacific Railway in 1881.
+The city has many connections to the Bush family; it was the one-time home of former U.S. presidents George H. W. Bush and George W. Bush, and the hometown of former First Lady Laura Bush.
 The Bush Family Home State Historic Site is located in Midland.